The history of money

 One hundred years later, paper money had spread right around the world and was in common use by the early 19th century.

 Unlike commodity money, such as gold and silver coins, paper money doesn’t have any real value, other than a “promise” to pay the bearer, (or owner) a specified amount of gold or silver upon demand.
-This is known as a “promissory note” and takes us into the age of “fiat” money, as opposed to commodity money.
+This is known as a “promissory note” and takes our the history of money story into the age of “fiat” money, as opposed to commodity money.

 Just to be clear, fiat money has nothing to do with the Italian motor company called Fiat!